Code-Institute-Submissions/SabihaAfroze-gourmet_story-mp-3/README.md

 ## UX

-This project is part of my [Code Institute](https://codeinstitute.net/) Full Stack Software Development studies, specifically the **Data Centric Development** module.
-The objective for this milestone project is to "*Create a web application that allows users to store and easily access cooking recipes*", using the **CRUD** operations of **C**reate, **R**ead, **U**pdate, and **D**elete for their recipes.

-I have decided to build a desserts-only project, since I personally bake quite regularly, and several of my own recipes are compiled in different places (kitchen cabinet, saved online, printed and shoved in a drawer, etc.).
-This was the perfect opportunity to finally have a single application to contain all of my own recipes in one source.
-A lot of people often ask me for specific recipes, so now I can quickly provide a single source for all of my recipes that can easily be shared or printed.
+I have decided to build an online cookbook project, since I personally like to cook a lot and try to maintain my own cookbook.
+When it is an online cookbook, it will be easier to use and share with others.
 It also allows others to store their own recipes securely.

 ### User Stories